ChrisNzoka/ChrisNzoka/README.md

 ## 👋 Hi there, I'm [Chris Nzoka-okoye](https://linktr.ee/chrisnzoka).

 I am an IT specialist, Technical writer, Software engineer and DevOps enthusiat.
 I am currently learning and developing my skillset in Python, Django and DevOps with courses like [IBM Devops and software engineering professional course](), et cetera.
-I am also working on projects in Python, Django, FastApi, and several automation tools.
+I am also working on projects in Python, Django, FastAPI, REST and several automation tools.
 I write technical articles on [Hashnode](https://chrisnzoka.hashnode.dev) and [Medium](https://chrisnzoka.medium.com).

 **MILESTONES**: